• Skip to primary navigation

 A large white plate full of chocolate cornflake cakes, white tea pot to side, blue tea cup and saucer to side, yellow jug with flower stems to background, rabbit image tea pot placemat.

-Place the cornflake cakes into the refrigerator for a few hours to harden and set.
+• Step 7: Place the cornflake cakes into the refrigerator for a few hours until completely set and firm.

-Chocolate cornflake cakes can be stored in the refrigerator for 5 days, possibly a few days longer, within a covered container or covered plate.
+Cornflake cakes can be stored in the refrigerator or somewhere cool for 5 days, possibly a few days longer, within a covered container or covered plate.

 Are chocolate cornflake cakes suitable for gluten-free?